This is the multi-page printable view of this section. Click here to print.

 6. Add a certificate for client authentication:

 • Obtain a .PFX file that includes the public and private keys.
-If you’re using the SharePoint connector, the certificate key algorithm must be RSA, as this is currently the only supported algorithm.
+The certificate key algorithm must be RSA.
 A private key password is optional, but recommended.

 • Export the public key to a .CER file.